tangowithcode/tango_with_django_2/manuscript/chapter3.md

 -   another directory with the same name as your project, `tango_with_django_project`; and
 -   a Python script called `manage.py`.

 For the purposes of this tutorial, we call this nested directory called `tango_with_django_project` the *project configuration directory*.
 Within this directory, you will find four Python scripts.
-We will discuss these scripts in detail later on, but for now you should see:
+We will discuss these scripts in detail later on, but for now, you should see:

 -   `__init__.py`, a blank Python script whose presence indicates to the Python interpreter that the directory is a Python package;
 -   `settings.py`, the place to store all of your Django project's settings;